 If you are looking for something different to take home, then Dunedin has many outlets selling exquisite New Zealand jewellery and souvenirs using many different materials including New Zealand paua shell, kauri gum, gold, silver and bone.
 There are also a number of boutique fashion, designer shops which have an enviable reputation for quality and design.

-Dunedin has four gardens of national significance, Dunedin Botanic Gardens, Glenfalloch Woodland Garden, Larnach Castle and The Dunedin Chinese Garden.
-All four gardens are truly magnificent, and well worth a visit.
+Dunedin has two New Zealand Gardens Trust gardens of international significance, Dunedin Botanic Gardens and Larnach Castle; and four gardens of national significance, Dunedin Chinese Garden, Glenfalloch Woodland Garden, Olveston Historic Home and Wylde Willow Garden.
+All six gardens are truly magnificent, and well worth a visit.
 Each year in November Dunedin has a Rhododendron Festival.

 Dunedin is also often called the wildlife capital of New Zealand.
 A short drive away is the Otago Peninsula, definitely a paradise for nature lovers.
 Located on Otago Peninsula you can find the yellow eyed penguin, which is the world's rarest penguin; visit the world's only mainland royal albatross colony; see New Zealand fur seals in their natural habitat; and be mesmerized by marine life at the New Zealand Marine Studies Centre.

 In the centre of Dunedin is the Octagon.
 People meet here at the cafes and bars to relax.
 Dunedin is very much a University City, located at the Octagon is the Clock Tower for the University of Otago, and a statue of Robbie Burns.

 Out on Otago Peninsula is Larnach Castle with its tragic and scandalous history, and magnificent gardens and grounds.
 Glenfalloch Gardens are also located nearby.